gsofter/evm-data-ingester/readme.md

 ```

 4. Run `docker-compose up -d` to start the Redis and PostgreSQL services.
 5. Run `npx prisma migrate dev` to run migrations for the PostgreSQL database.
 6. Finally, run `npm run dev` to start the Node.js API server

-## How to start injesting data from evm
+## How to start ingesting data from evm

 ```
-npx ts-node src/injest.ts <from_block> <to_block>
+npx ts-node src/ingest.ts <from_block> <to_block>

 ```